logicality-io/tag-assistant-support/README.md

 ## Configure Allowed Origins

-Leveraging [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), Tag Assistant will only respond to HTTP requests from [Origin(s)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) that you explicitly configure.
+Leveraging [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for security reasons, Tag Assistant will only respond to
+HTTP requests from [Origin(s)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) that you explicitly configure.

 In the installation directory(or the extraction directory if using the standalone version) there is an `origin.json` file.